gramlang/gram/README.md

 By default, Gram will be installed in `/usr/local/bin`.
 You can run `make install PREFIX=path` to install to a different directory.

-After installing, you can run `make clean` to remove any intermediate build artifacts.

-If you want to uninstall Gram, run `sudo make uninstall`.
-You can also uninstall from a specific directory with `make uninstall PREFIX=path` (the default is `/usr/local/bin`).
+If Gram was installed to the default location, you can uninstall it with `sudo make uninstall`.
+You can also uninstall from a different directory with `make uninstall PREFIX=path`.

 ### Build-time dependencies